Top Home Remedies For Chronic Back Pain

 You can also use custom orthotics or shoe inserts for added support.

-Make Changes At Your Workplace:
+8. Make Changes at your Workplace:

-If your job requires prolonged sitting, try to make some changes at your workstation.
-Make sure your chair is at the correct height, with your feet flat on the floor or footrest.
-Place your monitor and keyboard directly in front of your body.
-Your desk should be at a comfortable height allowing you to work with your wrists straight and elbows at an angle of 90 degrees.
+• Your desk should be at a comfortable height allowing you to work with your wrists straight and elbows at an angle of 90 degrees.

-If you are doing a job that involves lifting heavy objects, you should squat and use your legs for support while lifting heavy weight.
+• If you are doing a job that involves lifting heavy objects, you should squat and use your legs for support while lifting heavy weight.
 It is better to avoid lifting heavy weights which can put strain on your back and increase your pain, use trolleys instead.

-Maintain A Healthy Weight:
+9. Maintain a Healthy Weight:

-Excessive weight especially around the abdomen can increase strain on the lower back, leading to back pain.
 Carrying excess weight can also cause changes in the posture, which contributes in developing or increasing the back pain.

-Try Using Foam Rollers:
+10. Try Using Foam Rollers:

-Foam rollers are effective self massage tools to relieve back pain.
-To start, you can lie lengthwise on the roller with your spine aligned, knees bent and arms reaching up.
-Circle your arms outwards while raising and straightening your one leg, and slowly lower it before repeating with the other leg.
+• Circle your arms outwards while raising and straightening your one leg, and slowly lower it before repeating with the other leg.

 You can watch videos online to learn more about foam rollers exercises.

-Avoid Long Bed Rest:
+11. Avoid Long Bed Rest:

 Moderate rest can naturally help in reducing back pain.
 But remember, staying in bed for a long period of time can increase your back pain.
 If bed rest is necessary in your condition, try to limit it to a few hours at a time.
 Prolonged bed rest can cause muscle stiffness which leads towards back pain.

-Over The Counter Oral Medications:
+12. Over The Counter Oral Medications:

 Over the counter anti-inflammatory medicines like NSAIDS ( Non steroidal anti-inflammatory drugs) are good to relieve muscle strain and sprains and help in pain relief.